 To learn how to get a temporary dye job right, we chatted with Glamsquad Artistic Director Giovanni Vaccaro.
 Here are his three golden tips to achieve safe color without the commitment.

 RULE 1: Make Sure You Prep

 Prepping your hair is the first step in creating a temporary color that lasts.
 “Hair should be dry and styled beforehand,” says Vaccaro.
 “And you want to make sure you’re wearing a robe or clothes you don’t mind damaging during application.”
-He also suggests you keep this in mind when it comes to your sheets and pillows as well — you might want to change them out if you’re planning to sleep on your temporary color.
+He also suggests keeping this rule in mind when it comes to your sheets and pillows — you might want to change them out if you’re planning to sleep on your temporary color.

-RULE 2: Your Temporary Color Depends on Your Hair Color
+RULE 2: Your Temporary Color Depends on Your Current Hair Color

-After you’ve prepped, Vaccaro notes that your natural hair color is key to understanding the outcome of your temporary choice.
-“The lighter your hair color, the more dye will penetrate.
-If you’re a brunette, use the product freely.
-But be more careful as a blond, and keep the color off the scalp,” he notes.
-This means that less is more when your locks fall on the lighter spectrum, but more is good if you fall on the darker end.
-After choosing your desired color (our favorite products for this include Manic Panic Temporary Hair Color Spray and L’Oréal Paris Colorista Semi Permanent Hair Color), decide on a formula.
+After choosing your desired color (our favorite products for this include Manic Panic Temporary Hair Color Spray and the L’Oréal Paris Colorista Temporary Hair Makeup 1 Day Color Spray), decide on a formula.
 “Styling gels work best on lighter hair, while temporary color sprays are better for darker shades to achieve a brighter and bolder finish,” Vaccaro adds.